arjunskumar47/photo-manipulator/README.md

 Steps to run the program:

 1. Clone or fetch the repo
-2. run npm install to install the dependencies
+2. Run npm install to install the dependencies
-3. run node server.js to start the server
+3. Run node server.js to start the server

 Paths: